A Day in the Life: "4,000 holes"

-Lennon wrote the song's final verse inspired by a Far & Near news brief, in the same 17 January edition of the Daily Mail that had inspired the first two verses.
+Lennon wrote the song's final verse was inspired by a Far & Near news brief, in the same 17 January edition of the Daily Mail that had inspired the first two verses.
 Under the headline "The holes in our roads", the brief stated: "There are 4,000 holes in the road in Blackburn, Lancashire, or one twenty-sixth of a hole per person, according to a council survey.
 If Blackburn is typical, there are two million holes in Britain's roads and 300,000 in London."

 The story had been sold to the Daily Mail in Manchester by Ron Kennedy of the Star News agency in Blackburn.
 Kennedy had noticed a Lancashire Evening Telegraph story about road excavations and in a telephone call to the Borough Engineer's department had checked the annual number of holes in the road.
 Lennon had a problem with the words of the final verse, however, not being able to think of how to connect "Now they know how many holes it takes to" and "the Albert Hall".
 His friend Terry Doran suggested that the holes would "fill" the Albert Hall, and the lyric was eventually used.